 Adjust racks to middle and top positions and preheat oven to 450 degrees.
 Wash and dry all produce.
 Slice sweet potatoes into ¼-inch-thick rounds.
 Toss on a baking sheet with a drizzle of olive oil, 1 tsp harissa powder (2 tsp for 4 servings; you’ll use more later), and a pinch of salt and pepper.
 Roast on middle rack, flipping halfway through, until tender, 18-20 minutes.

 While sweet potatoes roast, peel and mince or grate half the garlic clove (whole clove for 4 servings).
 Halve cucumber lengthwise; thinly slice crosswise into half-moons.
 Pick and roughly chop fronds from dill until you have 2 tsp (4 tsp for 4).
 Halve, pit, and peel avocado, then thinly slice.

 In a small bowl, combine mayonnaise, a pinch of minced garlic, and a pinch of harissa powder.
 Taste and add more garlic and harissa powder if desired.
 Season with salt and pepper.

 In a medium bowl, toss together cucumber, chopped dill, vinegar, a drizzle of olive oil, and a pinch of salt and pepper.

-Halve pitas and place on a second baking sheet.
-Once sweet potatoes have 2-3 minutes left, add pitas to top rack and toast until warmed through (they should still be soft and flexible).
+Halve pitas to create pockets and place on a second baking sheet.
+When sweet potatoes have 2-3 minutes left, add pitas to top rack and toast until warmed through (they should still be soft and flexible).

 Spread harissa mayo inside each toasted pita half, then fill with sweet potatoes, avocado, a few pepitas, and a small amount of cucumber salad.
 Divide stuffed pitas between plates.
 Serve with remaining cucumber salad on the side; sprinkle with remaining pepitas.